husyn/aws-cdk-file-storage-s3-cloudfront/README.md

 # File Storage App using AWS CDK, S3 and CloudFront
 This is a sample AWS application which uses CDK to generate Infrastucture with TypeScript runtime.
 The application is File Storage Solution which uses CloudFront to efficiently upload & cache files to and from a S3 storage.
 It creates a CDK app with an instance of a CloudFormation stack named `File-Storage-App`.
+Related blogpost can be found [here](https://ihusyn.wordpress.com/2020/08/05/file-storage-solution-on-aws-cloud/)

 # Getting Starteds